st0ffregen/luhzeStats/README.md

 $ cp .env.example .env
 $ docker-compose up
 ```
+Both local and production are running on port 52123.

 ## Production
 Copy the ```.env.example``` to ```.env```, change the passwords and stage to production
 ```
 $ docker-compose up
 ```
+Both local and production are running on port 52123.

 # Testing
 * there are no tests available yet